-The list about to be shared is not one of a Google search, but a recommendation from some of EMLV ‘s business school students (MBA in Digital Marketing Strategy) who benefited a great deal out of these books on a personal, academic, and professional level.
+The list about to be shared is not one of a Google search, but a recommendation from some of EMLV ‘s business school students (MBA) who benefited a great deal out of these books on a personal, academic, and professional level.

 Business School Students Love “Thinking, Fast and Slow”

 This book by Daniel Kahneman is not only an international best seller, but a go-to book for young entrepreneurs, business people, creatives, and even anyone interested in discovering the complexities of the human behavior and what impact the decision making process in the human brain.

 In the book, the author explores how the human intuition works as a way of having an advantage of persuasion.
 He says there are two systems that contribute to how we think: system 1, being fast, automatic, and emotional; and system 2 is rational thinking which is slow and systematic and is the reason for logical thinking.
 Which is why students who are interested in sales, communication, and marketing fields tend to use this book to understand better consumer behavior and what drives people to think and act the way they do.